You just booked your first wedding.

 The Basics

-As a wedding photographer, you must bring the essential gear, including:
+As a wedding photographer, it’s imperative that you bring the essential gear, including:

 - 2 camera bodies (can be DSLR or mirrorless)